Frederick Banting: College and service years

 Banting finally passed examinations in July 1910.
 He stated on his application to university that he wished to be a teacher, although he also harbored aspirations of becoming a doctor.
 He toured the Canadian West for the summer, traveling to Winnipeg and Calgary, before enrolling at the University of Toronto, where he entered the General Arts course at Victoria College.
 Despite hard work, Banting failed his first year, but decided to become a doctor and returned to repeat the year.
 He petitioned to join the medical program in February 1912 and was accepted.
 In September, he dropped out of Victoria College to begin medical school at the University of Toronto.

 Banting established himself in medical school by working diligently.
 His roommate, Sam Graham, remembered him for studying late into the night.
 Besides being a successful rugby player, however, he was otherwise undistinguished.
 His grades—now without the burden of language courses—saw a marked improvement, averaging approximately a B, an above-average score.
 Summers were spent returning to work at the farm.
 At Toronto's Faculty of Medicine, Banting specialised in surgery.

 At the onset of World War I, Banting, along with most Canadian men, sought to enlist in the army.
 He attempted to enter the Canadian Expeditionary Force on August 16, 1914, the day after Canada's declaration of war, and then again in October, but was refused twice due to poor vision.
 In his third year of medical school Banting successfully joined the Royal Canadian Army Medical Corps in 1915 and was commissioned a private, then promoted to sergeant.
 He trained at a camp at Niagara Falls for the summer before his fourth year of school.
 The university accelerated the class by condensing the fifth year of medical school during the summer of 1916.
-The curriculum placed more emphasis on surgical procedure and trauma; a lecture dedicated to the treatment of diabetes derived itself from Frederick Madison Allen of the Rockefeller Institute, who recommended that diabetics be placed on a starvation diet for minimum metabolization.
+The curriculum emphasized surgical procedure and trauma; a lecture dedicated to the treatment of diabetes derived itself from Frederick Madison Allen of the Rockefeller Institute, who recommended that diabetics be placed on a starvation diet for minimum metabolization.

 Banting's fourth year was committed to clinical work at Toronto General Hospital.
 Under the guidance of Clarence L. Starr, the chief surgeon at the Hospital for Sick Children, Banting gained training as an undergraduate house surgeon.
 By 1915, he had definitively resolved to practice surgery, performing his first operation—the drainage of a soldier's abscess—next winter.
 On December 9, 1916, Banting graduated with his Bachelor of Medicine (M.B.) and reported for military duty the next day.
 After being promoted to lieutenant, he sailed from Halifax to Britain on March 26, 1917.
 Shortly before departing he became engaged to Edith Roach, whom he met in 1911.
 Starr, an orthopedist who enlisted in 1916, had been impressed by Banting's work as an undergraduate and requested that he join him at the Granville Canadian Special Hospital in Ramsgate, Kent.
 On May 2, 1917, Banting assumed a position as Starr's assistant.